andreibolba/andreibolba/README.md

 - 👋 Hi, I’m @andreibolba.
 - 👀 I’m interested in C#,Java,C++,HTML/CSS.
 - 🌱 I’m currently learning WPF.
-- 💞️ I’m looking to collaborate on WPF.
+- 💞️ I’m looking to collaborate on WPF or Java.
 - 📫 How to reach me @andreibolba on instagram.
 - 💻 Currently workinh on a school management system in Java.